codingispink/Taylor-Swift-s-Song-Sentiment-Analysis/README.md

 print(sum(lyrics['midnight']))
 ```

-This case describes a scenario when you want to analyze a specific word.
+The case above describes a scenario when you want to analyze a specific word.
 What if you want to analyze a list of words that are very similar in sentiments?
 For example, love?
 In this case, I will create a list of all the words that describes the feeling of being in love (thank you merriam-webster dictionary).
 I am also interested in knowing how often her songs are about her contemplations of growth and experiences.
 Or just as a sad song queen myself, how often her songs depict feelings of a past relationship.

 ```
 breakup =['tears', 'break', 'shatter', 'heartbreak', 'pain', 'hurt', 'sad', 'dark', 'tears', 'cut', 'miss', 'cry', 'cheat', 'betray']